CampbellCrowley/SpikeyBot-Discord/README.md

 ### These commands are not included in the normal help page or `help` command because they are either easter-eggs, developer commands, or just not useful for most users.
 - git (Get the git commit log, or run a git command)
 - js (Run sandboxed javascript code)
+- py (Run sandboxed python code)
+- py3 (Run sandboxed python3 code)
+- run (If dev.js is loaded, this will run unsafe scripts on the bot using eval)
 - thotpm (Semi-anonymously have the bot DM someone.
 Only a couple people can use this command)
 - pmuser (Sends the specified user a pm from the bot, but tells the recipient who the sender was)
 - uptime (Amount of time the bot has been running)